 Your immune health starts on the skin, but it ends inside the respiratory and gastrointestinal tracts.
 The significant boost of antioxidant and antibacterial properties in walnut oil can improve organ system function and relieve strain on the immune system so it can focus on more pressing threats.

 The aroma of walnut oil is often enough to calm the mind and soothe the senses, but consuming some of this oil is also known to relieve stress.
 By providing an energetic boost to the body and mind, this oil has been associated with balancing mood and reducing symptoms of anxiety and depression.

 Side Effects of Walnut Oil

 The side effects of using walnut oil are extremely limited, consisting only of potential stomach issues, and a few cardiovascular concerns.
 For the majority of people, use of this oil is perfectly safe, when applied or consumed in moderation, and after speaking with your doctor about any potential risks, given your individual conditions.

-- Blood Sugar – Similarly, walnut oil can be great for diabetic patients or people at a high risk of diabetes but it can also cause dangerously low levels of blood sugar if used in conjunction with certain drugs.
-Diabetic patients should use this oil in their meals with caution.
+Similarly, walnut oil can be great for diabetic patients or people at high risk of diabetes but it can also cause dangerously low levels of blood sugar, if used in conjunction with certain drugs.
+Diabetics should use this oil in their meals with caution.

 As is true with many powerful, concentrated oil, walnut oil may cause skin irritation when used topically for cosmetic or medicinal purposes.
 Apply a small amount to a patch of skin and wait a few hours to see whether there is a negative reaction, particularly if you have sensitive skin.